 We have developed an organisational structure and accountability to embed human rights management into our business.
 Governance oversight of human rights management is provided by the Board’s Sustainability Committee.
 Responsible sourcing and related human rights issues are raised at the Board through papers compiled by our Group Sustainability team, who have oversight of the Group approach to human rights.

-Our Responsible Sourcing Steering Committee comprises of Executive and Senior leaders from across each of the Group’s business units.
+Our Human Rights Steering Committee comprises of Executive and Senior leaders from across each of the Group’s business units.
 This Committee oversees our Group-wide framework for identifying human rights risks and impacts in the supply chain, as well as setting and now monitoring our policy and minimum standards.
 The Steering Committee is supported by a Working Group that has the day-to-day responsibility for embedding human rights in the supply chain.
 The Working Group meets regularly and is coordinated by Woolworths Groups’ Responsible Sourcing Manager.
 Senior management in each business is then responsible for managing human rights issues with their suppliers.

 Woolworths Group is an Australian company with a long-standing commitment to a large number of domestic suppliers.
 100 percent of the fresh meat sold at Woolworths supermarkets is produced in Australia and 96 percent of fresh fruit and vegetables sold at our supermarkets are grown on farms in Australia.

 We also have a complex global supply chain and source products from many countries, including China, India and Bangladesh.

 The apparel industry carries a higher risk of child labour, forced labour and freedom of association.
 Our BIG W business is committed to the ongoing transparency of its supply chain by publishing the details of factories that directly produce their own brand apparel and general merchandise quarterly on our website.
-The latest list can be found is available in PDF and Excel format (as at March 2020) and represents 100% of our direct suppliers in these categories.
-Further information on direct suppliers in Bangladesh is available here.
-This represents 100% of direct suppliers in Bangladesh as at January 2020.
+The latest list is available here (as at 14 April 2021) and represents 100% of our direct suppliers in these categories.
+Further information on direct suppliers in Bangladesh is available here in Excel format (note when the excel is downloaded this information is uncontrolled).
+This represents 100% of direct suppliers in Bangladesh as at 28 April 2021